maxgray7-dev/RPSLS-game/TESTING.md

 Nevertheless, I believe this challenge showed me that I must to practice a lot.
 I wish I had more time for this project as I would like to add more animation elements and additional perks to this page.

+4. I had the issue wi a score table, so game could't be finished.
+The reason was that in script.js  I missed "!" when compared results between functions.
+Therefore computer tried to find the string "computer wins" or "player wins" , where is in the code was used "computer wins!" and "player wins!"
+After adding "!" this issue was fixed.

 ## Browsers were tested

 - Google Chrome: Version 119.0.6045.200 (Official Build) (64-bit)